Hong Kong court rejects bid to suspend mask ban | DW | 06.10.2019

 A Hong Kong judge has rejected a bid from the city's pro-democracy legislators to suspend the government's ban on wearing face masks at protests.
-Further demonstrations are planned in defiance of the ban.
+Mass demonstrations have continued in defiance of the ban.

 Pro-democracy lawmakers in Hong Kong on Sunday failed to secure an immediate injunction against a recent face mask ban for protesters and an end to a government-declared emergency that bypassed the city's legislature.